 I'd also rather not get angel packages, unless you allow me to angel something for you, too - I feel uncomfortable when receiving but not sending myself (or when receiving too generous packages).

-I strongly disagree with the "send what you'd want to receive yourself", so don't be afraid - you will not get maths problems from me unless that's what you'd want to receive, too. (whew!)
+I strongly disagree with the "send what you'd want to receive yourself", so don't be afraid - you will not get mathematical problems from me unless that's what you'd want to receive, too. (whew!)

-I am Estonian, my husband is Latvian, children speak both languages (well, so do we).
+I am Estonian, my husband is Latvian, our children speak both languages (well, so do we).
 We live in a townlet near Riga, the capital of Latvia.

 "Paha siga" in Estonian means "bad pig" - from a story of a piglet whining that he cannot burrow as either his snout is mangy or ground is frozen, resulting in a saying in Estonian said to people who complain about something and find fault with all solutions offered as well.
-I was often like that during my second pregnancy and to warn my fellow chatters (you know, trying to find solutions for someone just wanting to whine gets both parts angry) I changed my nickname to paha_siga on these occasions.
+I was often like that during my second pregnancy and to warn my fellow chatters (you know, trying to find solutions for someone just wanting to whine gets both parties angry) I changed my nickname to paha_siga on these occasions.
 Afterwards I stuck to it as it was far more original than previous nick.

 This little pig in my avatar I crocheted specially for using as an avatar.
 I wondered after photographing whether I should find her now another use, for example, as a pincushion (making her therefore a porcupine - direct translation from Estonian would be "thorn-pig") but a friend told me that she looks more like a sad pig than a bad one and it is obvious from her face she knows about my cruel plan to stick needles into her.
 Now she lives in a tin cake that @dreamerkins made me for a swap and works occasionally as a model for my swap cards. :)